bitloops/bitloops-language/examples/README.md

 💡 There could be many adapters for a specific port, which is the reason why you're able to switch or add infrastructure very quickly if your code is setup this way.

 > **Example:** if we have a port for an email service (Data Access layer), and we have already implemented an adapter utilising a specific mail server at the moment (e.g. SendGrid adapter) we could easily create another adapter (e.g. Twilio adapter) which implements the same port utilising a totally different service provider.
-This requires ZERO changes to the Domain or Applicaiton Layer.
+This requires ZERO changes to the Domain or Application Layer.

 With this concept, it is easy to see how we can change database technologies, via creating different adapters for the same database port, or any other external system for that matter.